jiaminghong/camelcrawler/README.md

 - [x] Write basic crawler to get list of URLs for single domain
 - [X] Feed base root URLs from text file
-- [X] Convert the list of domains into a data frame/structure for analysis
+- [ ] Convert the list of domains into a data frame/structure for analysis
-- [ ] Blacklist websites using CDNs/dynamic websites
-- [ ] Push the 'map' to a database...
+- [X] Connect crawler to a persistence database [MySQL]

 #### Middleware develops API for the database - Redis